jtroussard/linkedin_assist/README.md

 ==================

 ## Purpose
-A python program to collect job data (JSON) and paritally automate shares to your LinkedIn account.
+A python program to collect job data and paritally automate shares to your LinkedIn account.
 For this version, job data is sourced from the career website of [Dollar Bank FSB](https://dollarbankcareers.dejobs.org/).
 Maybe even earn that sweet sweet referal bonus :moneybag:
 > **Important Note:**
-> This is **NOT a production quality program** and does not adhere to best practices/security recommendation from LinkedIn or the contributers of Requests (python library).
+> This is **NOT a production quality program** and does not adhere to best practices/security recommendations from LinkedIn or the maintainers of Requests HTTP library for Python.
-> This is a toy program to experiment with LinkedIn API and is to be **RUN LOCALLY ONLY**.
-Do not host this publicily without considering security and vulnerabilities.
+> This is a toy program to experiment with LinkedIn API, application designs, and project structure.
+It is intended to be **RUN LOCALLY ONLY**.
+Do not host this publicily without considering security and vulnerabilities to end users.

 ## Installation